ramiki/laravelApp-crud_resources-/README.md

                                                          accessor is to change the value of data after retrived (get) it from db ( lowercase to upercase ... ) mutators is the opposit of accessor , that is change the value of data when it is stored (set) in db

-    - authentication and authorization : authentication verifies the identity of a user or service before granting them access authorization while the other determines what they can do once they have access
+    - authentication and authorization : authentication verifies the identity of a user or service before granting them access like gards (see app/http/kernel) in routes authorization  determines what they can do once they have access

-        - authorization : aravel provides two primary ways of authorizing actions: gates and policies.
+        - authorization : laravel provides two primary ways of authorizing actions: gates and policies.
 Think of gates and policies like routes and controllers.
             Gates provide a simple, closure-based approach to authorization while policies, like controllers, group logic around a particular model or resource.
             You do not need to choose between exclusively using gates or exclusively using policies when building an application.
             Most applications will most likely contain some mixture of gates and policies, and that is perfectly fine ( in this project we use policy ) .